 ACCESS & LOCATION:

-The lodge is accessed via road transfer from the airstrip at neighbouring lodge Jackalberry.
+The lodge is accessed via road transfer from the airstrip at neighboring lodge Jackalberry.
 Flights to Jackalberry are available from the airports of Hoedspruit and KMIA.
 Royal Malewane is situated in the south-eastern region of the Thornybush Reserve, to the west of the mighty Kruger National Park and overlooking a popular waterhole!

 ACCOMMODATION & FACILITIES AT ROYAL MALEWANE:

 Guest accommodation consists of six 1-bedroom luxury suites, two 2-bedroom royal suites, and one exclusive-use 6-bedroom bush villa.
 All options are nothing short of phenomenal!
 The suites occupy timber, stone, and thatch structures, raised above the ground.
-Each luxury suite features four-poster king-size bed with mosquito netting, bedside tables and lighting, a writing desk and chair, and a separate seating area complete with cosy fireplace.
+Each luxury suite features four-poster king-size bed with mosquito netting, bedside tables and lighting, a writing desk and chair, and a separate seating area complete with cozy fireplace.
 The décor is really very grand, certainly regal in its overall effect.
 In-room amenities include air conditioning, tea-and-coffee station, and mini-bar.
 The spacious en-suite washroom offers separate flush toilet, twin washbasins with mirrors over, and freestanding roll-top bathtub with shower attachment.
 There’s an outside shower too!
 And doors from the bedroom lead out onto a generously proportioned private deck, with lounge and dining furniture, and plunge pool.
 Both royal suites benefit from all the features of the luxury suite as well as an extra bedroom.
 And the exclusive-use bush villa, Africa House, is a fantastic option for larger groups, boasting lavish living spaces and no fewer than six bedrooms, all en suite!

 Royal Malewane’s communal lodge is approached from the guest accommodation along raised wooden walkways.
 Also constructed from timber, stone, and thatch, and elevated above ground level, it houses numerous opulent lounge and dining areas.
 The sumptuous main lounge features a medley of plush sofas, high-backed armchairs, and chaises longues around coffee tables strewn with reading material.
 In the indoor dining room, upright winged chairs are set up around ornate tables, ready for fine dining!
 An impressive variety of alcoholic and soft drinks is available at the bar, including wines from the property’s own cellar.
-Guests can also tuck in to delicious fare on the main lodge’s deck, all the while marvelling at views of the busy waterhole.
+Guests can also tuck in to delicious fare on the main lodge’s deck, all the while marveling at views of the busy waterhole.
 The outside boma is another popular location for meals.
 A little quiet time can be enjoyed in the library, and you can have fun browsing for souvenirs in the property’s shop.
 And the spa, Waters of Royal Malewane, has been voted Best Safari Spa in Africa!
 It has a beautiful bush setting and offers a fabulous range of pampering treatments, a small hair salon, a fully equipped gym, and a peaceful courtyard with heated lap pool.
 There’s an additional plunge pool close to the main lodge, which is perfect for a refreshing dip between activities in and around the reserve.

 ACTIVITIES AT ROYAL MALEWANE: